wanderview/storage-corruption-reporting/explainer.md

 *   This effort will not formalize the exact actions taken by the browser when storage corruption is detected.
-Ultimately this needs to be done, but it may be difficult to agree until we can give sites finer grained policy control with something like storage “buckets” or “boxes”.
+Ultimately this needs to be done, but it may be difficult to agree until we can give sites finer grained policy control with something like storage "buckets" or "boxes".

 ## API Sketch